BBC has announced plans to broadcast a number of sporting highlights throughout 2020.

 With countless events cancelled this year, from Wimbledon to the Olympics, the BBC has revealed it will be airing a number of past sporting highlights over the summer.

-These will include the London 2012 Olympics opening ceremony which will air on BBC One in the Spring.
+These will include the London 2012 Olympics opening ceremony which will air on BBC One on Friday, July 17 at 10:35PM.

 The BBC will also be broadcasting a number of key moments from the games with this year's Olympics in Tokyo having been postponed until next summer.